SharonLuk123/BusinessAnalyticsResearchAndImplement/README.md

 2. Running the program
 To run the program , simply create a directory or a folder where it contains seat_assign_16203615, data.db ( as required in the assignment) and also bookings.csv.
-These are defined in the code as databaseFilename = "data.db" (file name of SQLite database) and csvFilename = "bookings.csv" (file name for the bookings) Before running the program, the user should make sure flightSeatingAssign(nrows, seats, theSeatings, bookings) remains uncommented in the main.
+These are defined in the code as databaseFilename = "data.db" (file name of SQLite database) and csvFilename = "bookings.csv" (file name for the bookings.
+Before running the program, the user should make sure flightSeatingAssign(nrows, seats, theSeatings, bookings) remains uncommented in the main.
 - Open up terminal.